lkellar/kahoot/README.md

 * Circle/Yellow: S
 * Square/Green: D

-To change these settings, go to `about:addons` and hit the preferences button for "Kahoot Keyboard Shortcuts"
+To change these settings, go to `about:addons` and hit the preferences button for "Kahoot Keyboard Shortcuts".

+Alternatively, if the extension is in your toolbar, you can change your shortcuts from there.

 Once finished updated the shortcuts, hit save, and the new shortcuts will instantly be used.

-## Contributing

-If you have an issue, problem, or suggestion, feel free to file an issue.

-If you have some code to contribute, please submit a PR!
-It'll be highly appreciated.